A Legacy of Partnership

 REGIONAL ROOTS

-Our teams live and work in the regions touched by the Ports to Plains Corridor.
+Our teams live and work in the regions touched by the Ports-t0-Plains Corridor.
 Our local history runs deep: for more than 130 years, Freese and Nichols has helped Texans navigate growth and develop critical infrastructure.

-Personal relationships with local stakeholders paired with our extensive knowledge of the state’s diverse landscapes and regulatory environments help us create infrastructure solutions that are effective, sustainable and aligned with unique community priorities.
+Personal relationships with local stakeholders and a deep understanding of the region, paired with our extensive knowledge of the state’s diverse landscapes and regulatory environments help us create infrastructure solutions that are effective, sustainable and aligned with unique community priorities.

 NATIONAL BEST PRACTICES